Deduction Checklists For Businesses

 - Rent of equipment and storage

 - Travel for business, including costs to go to seminars and conferences.
 Deductible travel costs include hotels, airfare, taxis, car rentals, tips, and so on.
 These expenses are 100% deductible.
-Entertainment expense incurred while traveling, or at any time, is not deductible for 2019.
+Entertainment expense incurred while traveling, or at any time, is not deductible.
 Meals incurred while traveling are deductible if tax provisions are met.
 Seek tax advice.

 - Social dues and any/all entertainment activities are no longer deductible under current IRS regs.